rudyardrichter/hearch/README.md

     $ cabal test

-Note that `cabal test` will not print out its results if all the tests are passing, so instead run with
+I have suppressed warnings from name shadowing and unused bindings.
+Note that `cabal test` will not print out its results if all the tests are passing, so instead run with one of the following:

     $ cabal test --log=/dev/stdout
+    $ bash runTests.bash

-and `cabal` will print out the results of all the tests.
+and `cabal` will print out the results of all the tests. `runTests.bash` also colorizes the `cabal test` output for 15% more fun.

 ## Modules